 While stress incontinence is very common (affecting around a third of all adult women at some point in their lives), the symptoms can be embarrassing and difficult to live with.
 Many women struggle to talk about their symptoms, which prevents them from getting the help they need to manage their condition.

 Here at Jude, we are passionate about destigmatising urinary incontinence by providing valuable resources.
-In this article, we'll provide you with 10 ways to manage and prevent stress incontinence so that you can feel confident as you go about your day-to-day activities.
+In this article, we'll provide you with nine ways to manage and prevent stress incontinence so that you can feel confident as you go about your day-to-day activities.

 A Closer Look at Stress Incontinence